Aljoša Asanović: Derby County

-In July 1996 Asanović was signed by Premier League club Derby County, where he played alongside his former Hajduk teammate Igor Štimac.
+In July 1996, Asanović was signed by Premier League club Derby County, where he played alongside his former Hajduk teammate Igor Štimac.
 He spent one and a half seasons with Derby County and appeared in 38 domestic league matches.

 At the start of the 1997–98 season, with the 1998 FIFA World Cup looming in the summer, he was not a regular in the Derby side and decided to leave the club in December 1997 in order to find his form for the summer tournament in France.

 Napoli

-In winter of 1997, Asanović changed clubs again.
-After playing for several clubs in Croatia, France, Spain and England he moved to his 5th different professional football league.
-This time he moved to Italy, as he signed with S.S.C.
-Napoli.
-He established himself in the team quickly and managed to make appearance in 15 Serie A games during his 6 months spell with the club, but failed to score a single goal.
+In the winter of 1997, Asanović changed clubs again.
+After playing for several clubs in Croatia, France, Spain and England, he moved to his fifth different professional football league.
+This time he moved to Italy, as he signed with Napoli.
+He established himself in the team quickly and managed to make appearance in 15 Serie A games during his six month spell with the club, but failed to score a single goal.

 Panathinaikos

-After some impressive performances at 1998 FIFA World Cup, he signed with Panathinaikos F.C. in Greece.
-In two seasons with Panathinaikos he appeared in 44 league matches, scoring 9 goals.
+After some impressive performances at 1998 FIFA World Cup, Asanović signed with Panathinaikos in Greece.
+In two seasons with Panathinaikos, he appeared in 44 league matches, scoring nine goals.

-Late Career
+Later career

-In 2000, he moved to Austria Wien.
-In 2001, he moved to Australia to sign with National Soccer League side Sydney United 58 FC, a side formed and backed by Croatians in Australia.
-After a short spell in Australia he played in the Canadian Professional Soccer League with Toronto Croatia then he returned to his hometown club Hajduk Split and finished his career.
+In 2000, Asanović moved to Austria Wien.
+In 2001, he moved to Australia to sign with National Soccer League side Sydney United, a side formed and backed by Croatians in Australia.
+After a short spell in Australia, he played in the Canadian Professional Soccer League with Toronto Croatia, and then he returned to his hometown club Hajduk Split to finish his career.